Patch Management Policy: A Practical Guide

 - Protection against data leakage, APTs, ransomware and exploits;

-For instance, HeimdalTM Security’s X-Ploit Resilience (available as a stand-alone solution or embedded in both Thor Foresight Enterprise and Thor Premium Enterprise) will enable your sysadmins to create policies and automatically install patches to your endpoints according to a well-defined schedule.
+For instance, HeimdalTM Security’s X-Ploit Resilience (available as a stand-alone solution or embedded in both Thor Foresight Enterprise and Thor Premium Enterprise) will enable your sysadmins to create the best policy to update computer software and automatically install patches to your endpoints according to a well-defined schedule.

 Establishing this process will keep your endpoints up to date without the admin’s involvement.
 Policies can be created by defining the type of patches you want to apply – be them OS patches or third-party patches.